Salvadorans march against bitcoin and 'dictatorship' - RFI

 Last week, El Salvador became the first country to use the cryptocurrency as legal tender, alongside the US dollar.
 The move by President Nayib Bukele was met with a mix of curiosity and concern.

-On the day that Central America marks the bicentennial of its independence from Spanish rule, protesters burnt a bitcoin automatic teller machine in San Salvador, one of about 200 ATMs that have been installed throughout the country as part of the reform.
+On the day that the Central American country marked the bicentennial of its independence from Spanish rule, protesters burnt a bitcoin ATM in the capital San Salvador, one of about 200 that have been installed throughout the country as part of the reform.

 "We came out on the streets because we are headed in the direction of authoritarianism... of dictatorship," said Esli Carrillo, 48-year-old judge.